julie-ng/antwort-cli/README.md

 Commands:
-  antwort build EMAIL_ID               # Builds email markup and inlines CSS from source antwort help [COMMAND]               # Describe available commands or one specific command antwort init PROJECT_NAME --key=KEY  # Initializes a new Antwort Email project antwort list                         # Lists all emails in the ./emails directory by id antwort new EMAIL_ID                 # Creates a new email template antwort prune                        # Removes all files in the ./build directory
+  antwort build EMAIL_ID               # Builds email markup and inlines CSS from source antwort help [COMMAND]               # Describe available commands or one specific command antwort init PROJECT_NAME            # Initializes a new Antwort Email project antwort list                         # Lists all emails in the ./emails directory by id antwort new EMAIL_ID                 # Creates a new email template antwort prune                        # Removes all files in the ./build directory